 #8.
 Relax at Grand Anse, Curieuse Island

 Your day trip to Curieuse Island ends at the beach.
-You’ll have some spare time to relax at one of the beaches near the tortoises’ area so I would suggest heading to Grand Anse.
-The beach will be most likely deserted, and you’ll have the sand, shadow and the ocean all to yourself.
-Tank some sun, do a little walk, pick up some shelves, read a book or take a nap before you leave.
+You’ll have some spare time to relax at one of the beaches near the tortoises’ area, so I suggest heading to Grand Anse.
+The beach will most likely be deserted, and you’ll have the sand, shadow, and the ocean all to yourself.
+Tank some sun, do a little walk, pick up some shelves, read a book, or take a nap before you leave.

 #9.
 Touch an Aldabra Tortoise

 Aldabra tortoises are the second-largest species of tortoise in the world.
 You can find them in the Galapagos Islands in Ecuador and Seychelles.
 Interesting fact, they like being touched.
 So, when you get the chance, please do it!

 #10.
 Find the Coco de Mer on Praslin Island